kr41/h10n/docs/index.rst

 H10n Documentation
 ==================

-"H10n" is a framework for internationalization and localization for Python_ programming language.
-Abbreviation "h10n" means "Humanization".
+"H10n" means "Humanization".
+It is a framework for internationalization and localization for Python_ programming language.
+The main goal is that translation strings are full featured objects, so that you can encapsulate language specific things processing directly in the translation catalogs.

 .. _Python: http://www.python.org/